oitzujoey/duck-lisp/docs/language.md

 ```

 Compilation can be terminated with an error using `error`.
 A compile error occurs as soon as this form is encountered.
-The argument is the user-defined error message.
+The argument is a user-defined error message.

 ```lisp
 (error "Compile error!")